rhomurl/Deal3/README.md

 # Deal3 - Web3 Community Campaign Platform

+> **Note:** This project is currently in the **Mockup phase**.
+All features and flows are for demonstration and prototyping purposes only.
+No real blockchain or authentication integrations are live yet.

 Deal3 is a modern web3 platform that connects brands with communities for direct, transparent campaign collaborations.
 Built on Base Network and powered by Privy authentication.

 ## Features